 This ECMA Standard specifies the physical and magnetic characteristics of a 3,81 mm wide magnetic tape cartridge to enable interchangeability of such cartridges.
-It also specifies the quality of the recorded signal, the recording method and the recorded format, thereby allowing data interchange between drives by means of such magnetic tape cartridges.
+It also specifies the quality of the recorded signals, the recorded format and the recording method, thereby allowing data interchange between drives by means of such magnetic tape cartridges.
+The format used is known as Digital Data Storage (DDS).

-This ECMA Standard specifies two types of cartridges which, for the purpose of this Standard, are referred to as Type A and Type B.
+This ECMA Standard specifies two types of cartridge which, for the purpose of this ECMA Standard, are referred to as Type A and Type B.

-For Type A, the magnetic tape has a nominal thickness of 13 μ m and a length of up to 60,5 m.
-For Type B, the magnetic tape has a nominal thickness of 9 μ m and a length of up to 92,0 m.
+For Type A, the magnetic tape has a nominal thickness of 13 μm and a nominal length of up to 60,5 m.

+For Type B, the magnetic tape has a nominal thickness of 9 μm and a nominal length of up to 92,0 m.